 Keeping the Bath Water

-[Editor's Note: In honor of THE BABY's release on DVD tomorrow, this appreciation could only come from Mr. Clark, a NYC-based filmmaker and a life-long fan of psychotronic cinema.
+by Zach Clark [Editor's Note: In honor of THE BABY's release on DVD tomorrow, this appreciation could only come from Mr. Clark, a NYC-based filmmaker and a life-long fan of psychotronic cinema.
 His most recent feature films are MODERN LOVE IS AUTOMATIC and VACATION!.]
+You can't un-see

 From this central contradiction springs the world of the film.
 Duality abounds.
 Everyone lies, deceives.
 Things are presented matter-of-factly most of the time, but every now and then, outright strangeness calls everything we've watched into question.